CoolBeansStudioOfficial/platformed-godot/docs/editor/getting-started.md

 ## Category Toggles

-Blocks are grouped into categories that can be enabled and disabled.
-This allows you to customize what blocks you do or don't want to see at any given time.
+Blocks are grouped into categories that can be enabled/disabled.
+This allows you to customize what blocks you want to see at any given time.

+**GIF HERE**

+> [!TIP]
+> You can disable every category to collapse the side bar and get a bit more viewport space.

 ## Moving Blocks